Friedman School Nurse

 (These forms are available from the school nurse and/or through the links listed below and must be completed each school year.)

-Parents of students entering 7th grade August 28, 2019: An updated Physical Exam (conducted after 3/1/2018) and immunization record (Tdap) are required for 7th grade entry.
-Please ask your PCP for a copy of these and forward to the school nurse on the first day of school.
+For students entering 7th grade on August 31, 2020: An updated Physical Exam (conducted after 3/1/2019) and immunization record, which includes the Tdap and meningococcal conjugate (Menactra or Menveo) vaccines, are required for 7th grade entry.
+Please ask your PCP for a copy of these and forward to the school nurse on or prior to the first day of school.